British nobility: Seigneur

 In the Channel Islands the equivalent to a Lord of the Manor is a Seigneur.
 The most notable Seigneur is that of Sark, who until recently enjoyed considerable legal privileges.
 Feudalism has retained a more prominent role in the Channel Islands than in the UK.
 The Channel Islands are remnants of the Duchy of Normandy and are held directly by the crown on a feudal basis as they are self-governing possessions of the British Crown.
 The 'Squirearchy' or seigneurial class has been paramount in the social hierarchy of Jersey and Guernsey for many centuries, and some of its members still participate annually in the Court of Chief Pleas in Guernsey and the Assize d'Heritage in Jersey.
 Seigneurs were (and are) commonly referred to by the names of their fiefs.
 Purchasing a Channel Island fief is possible for anyone, regardless of nationality or citizenship.
 However, this occurs infrequently, as fiefs tend to pass down within families.

 Others

 Descendants in the male line of peers and children of women who are peeresses in their own right, as well as of baronets, knights, dames, and of non-armigerous landowning families are typically considered members of the gentry informally but must apply for a grant of arms to join a formal nobility association.
 Their social status will typically make them eligible for a grant.

-Recognised Foreign Titles

-Titles in commonwealth nations have traditionally been created in the Peerage of the United Kingdom.
-This has, on occasion, led to conflicts between governments.